By Robert Miller | Portfolio Manager at NAOS Asset Management

 Earnings that are retained within the business should be a buffer for what is expected to occur in the future, therefore a very high payout ratio is likely to provide you with an understanding of the intentions of directors.
 A very high payout ratio can prove to be unsustainable in the longer run as businesses which do not reinvest will likely face headwinds in the future.

 Over the medium term, a capable board is one which prudently builds the retained earnings balance at a rate greater than the dividend payments.
 By doing so, you are giving yourself a buffer in case of unexpected losses/impairments and could allow you to generate a consistent dividend profile.

-Often a company can be valued on its dividend yield, therefore a very high yield can artificially inflate a share price.
-If/when this payout ratio drops it can result in a significantly negative effect on the company’s share price.
+Often a company can be valued by its dividend yield, therefore a very high yield can artificially inflate a share price.
+If/when this payout ratio drops it can have a serious negative effect on a share price.

 The numerical increase in dividend per share often doesn’t tell us enough.
 We believe a better approach is that a company should ‘earn the right’ to increase its payout ratio.
 If previous investment decisions are compounding capital faster than a payout ratio increases, it demonstrates sustainability.

 Therefore, if you notice a company’s retained earnings balance is consistently diminishing whilst dividends remain steady or are increasing, this could be a red flag.

 As the saying goes, it is best to read a company’s financials back to front; the cash flow statement first and the income statement last.
 The reason being that a company can’t muddy the waters of a cash flow statement.
 Whilst all financial statements are important, the bottom section of the cash flow statement allows us to see how a company ‘keeps it’s lights on’ during a reporting period.